hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Because the pre-population APIs and the submission API use different technology, the linking process is different for each.

-### Link software to HMRC for pre-population APIs
+Because the APIs to help complete a return and the API to submit a return use different technology, the linking process is different for each.

+### Help complete a Self Assessment return

-For the pre-population APIs, we use the open standard OAuth 2.0.
+We use the open standard OAuth 2.0.
 This involves the agent or individual signing in to their HMRC online account and following our grant authority user journey.

 We then generate an access token for the user, which the software must include in subsequent API requests.

 For more details see [Authorisation - user restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).

-### Link software to HMRC for submission API
+### Submit a Self Assessment return

-For the submission API, the agent or individual enters their HMRC online account user ID and password directly into their software.
+The agent or individual enters their HMRC online account user ID and password directly into their software.

 The software must pass them in subsequent API requests as explained in [Transaction Engine: Document Submission Protocol](https://www.gov.uk/government/publications/transaction-engine-document-submission-protocol).